Let $X$ be a set.

 given by

-That these isomorphisms satisfy the coherence conditions making the functor $\webleft (-\webright )^{+}$ symmetric strong monoidal can be directly checked element by element.
+The verification that these isomorphisms satisfy the coherence conditions making the functor $\webleft (-\webright )^{+}$ into a symmetric strong monoidal functor is omitted.

 Noticed something off, or have any comments?
 Feel free to reach out!